 Convention Panel Best Practices

-ASEEES panels are one hour and forty-five minutes in length, consisting of:
+ASEEES panels will be one hour and forty-five minutes in length.
+A panel time allot should consist of:

 - three paper presenters, allotted 20 minutes each, or four paper presenters, alloted 15 minutes each; and